Home » Drill String » Bending Strength Ratio BSR In Drilling String BHA

 Table 5.1 Recommended Bending Strength Ratio Ranges

 One frequently overlooked connection is the one between the top drill collar and the bottom joint of Heavy Weight Drill Pipe HWDP.
 If a straight (non-bottleneck) crossover sub is used and the collar OD is larger than the HWDP tool joint OD, the resulting Bending Strength of that one connection will be exceedingly high.
-Pin failures in the bottom joint of HWDP are not uncommon and this is the probable reason.
-The problem is helped by using a bottleneck sub to smooth the change in cross section.
+Pin failures in the bottom joint of HWDP are not uncommon, which is the probable reason.
+The problem is helped by using a bottleneck sub to smooth the change in cross-section.

 Bending Strength Ratio Calculator Spreadsheet